elijahsawyers/MKDijkstrasAlgorithmExample/README.md

 # MKDijkstrasAlgorithmExample

-A sample application of how to use the [MKDijkstrasAlgorithm](https://github.com/elijahsawyers) framework.
+A simple iOS application showing how to use Dijkstra's algorithm with MapKit.

+## Built With

+* [MKDijkstrasAlgorithm](https://github.com/elijahsawyers) - Cocoa Touch Framework to perform Dijkstra's algorithm on a weighted, directional graph with MKMapPoints as nodes.

 ## Authors